spraakbanken/multigec-2025/README.md

 ## Task description

-The aim of this shared task is to rewrite the original learner-written sentences in a corrected form, where necessary, adhering to the "minimal correction" pronciple.
+The aim of this shared task is to rewrite the original learner-written sentences in a corrected form, where necessary, adhering to the "minimal correction" principle.
 An example below shows XXXX.

 XXXXX